YouTube Channel FamilyOFive Still Making Videos While Parents On Probation For Child Neglect In ‘Prank’ Videos

 Last year, Michael and Heather Martin of Frederick County, Maryland, were passed down misdemeanor sentences for child neglect after the court found them guilty on the evidential basis of their videos uploaded to YouTube under the DaddyOFive account according to WUSA9.
 While the couple did not plead guilty directly to the charges, utilizing a court process known as the “Alford plea” wherein the defendant accepts punishment for the act and admits that there may be enough evidence to convict them of said charges, but denies having conducted the crime in question nonetheless.

-The outcome meant that the couple lost custody of their two youngest children, whom were removed from the home, and placed on probation in Maryland until 2022.
-The criteria of their probation specifically states that the younger children were not to be filmed whatsoever, although no such prohibition was laid upon the three elder children who still reside with Michael and Heather Martin in the family home.
+The outcome meant that the couple lost custody of their two youngest children, who were removed from the home, and placed on probation in Maryland until 2022.
+The criteria of their probation specifically state that the younger children were not to be filmed whatsoever, although no such prohibition was laid upon the three elder children who still reside with Michael and Heather Martin in the family home.

-Now, the couple has started a new YouTube channel featuring very similar pranks being played amongst family members entitled FamilyOFive, and is attracting so much attention that even social media platform Reddit had to lock down a thread chronicling the content.
-The thread in r/videos rested at 66,700+ upvotes, a front-page worthy count, before being locked.
+Now, the couple has started a new YouTube channel featuring very similar pranks being played amongst family members titled FamilyOFive, and is attracting so much attention that even social media platform Reddit had to lock down a thread chronicling the content.
+The thread in r/videos rested at over 66,700 upvotes, a front-page worthy count, before being locked.
 The top comments iterate disgust with the older content as well as the new content, with user BendyBrew questioning how their new channel can even approach 300,000 subscribers on YouTube given the nature of the video content on offer.

 “Dude basically runs a Roman Colosseum of child abuse with his own kids as gladiators and gets paid pretty well to do it,” wrote ChampionOfTheSunAhhh.